Engineering firm for technology clients. Since 2016.

 Multi-tenant or B2B workflows where conventions speed delivery — with explicit boundaries for permissions and billing.

-Milestone pricing for builds; Staff Salary + Management Fee for employed India staff.
-Commerce programmes vary widely: a focused integration milestone may be low five figures USD, while a multi-release marketplace roadmap is typically phased into several milestones tied to releases — we document assumptions before engineering starts.
+Milestones are quoted after discovery — pricing.
+Dedicated pods follow monthly GBP team economics under the Transparent 15% model — see role bands.
+Commerce programmes vary widely: a focused integration milestone is scoped tightly, while a multi-release marketplace roadmap is typically phased into several milestones tied to releases — we document assumptions before engineering starts.